alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

         .Bind(DeactivateDecision);
 ```

 That `Bind` chain is the simplest “linear pipeline” case (each step only needs the previous value).
+It's useful, but it's **not** the general case.[^acid-test]

-If you need to **reuse earlier values** (e.g., use `id` again later, or branch based on intermediate results), you can do it — but fluent chaining quickly becomes nested lambdas.
+If you need to **reuse earlier values** (e.g., use `id` again later, or branch based on intermediate results), fluent chaining quickly becomes nested lambdas.
 In C#, LINQ query syntax is usually the most readable surface for this, and it’s directly inspired by Haskell’s `do`-notation.

 Example: reuse `id` later in the workflow (signatures omitted for brevity):